aptalca/docker-ha-bridge/README.md

 Use Amazon Echo to voice control your home automation devices through http commands sent to your home automation controller or built-in direct control of the Harmony Hub.

+This is a docker container for bwssystems' ha-bridge - https://github.com/bwssytems/ha-bridge

 ## Install On unRaid:

 On unRaid, install from the Community Applications and enter the app folder location, server IP and the port for the webUI Under advanced view.
 Note: If you change the port, you also have to change the WEBUI address in the "Additional Fields" at the bottom.